Installing and running the Workbench CLI

 You can use the Workbench CLI from Linux or MacOS, or from a variety of virtual machines, including cloud environments in Workbench itself.
 The Workbench CLI package is pre-installed in all cloud environment images offered by Workbench.

-To use the CLI directly from your own computer or virtual machine, you will need to install the Workbench CLI package as explained in Install and Run.
+To use the CLI directly from your own computer or virtual machine, you will need to install the Workbench CLI package as explained in Installing and running the Workbench CLI.

-At times you may find it useful to use the Workbench CLI from within a docker container.
+At times you may find it useful to use the Workbench CLI from within a Docker container.
 This might be the case, for example, if you wanted to automate some aspect of workspace management programmatically using the CLI.
 For detailed instructions, see Using the Workbench CLI from a container.

-Getting started with installing and running the Workbench CLI.
+Getting started with installing and running the Workbench CLI

-Detailed explanations about the Workbench CLI commands and their options.
+Detailed explanations about the Workbench CLI commands and their options

 Examples for using the Workbench CLI in specific contexts.

-Using the workspace context environment variables via the Workbench CLI.
+Using the workspace context environment variables via the Workbench CLI

 Building a custom container and using it to run Workbench CLI commands